Youth Dance Classes

 Eligibility criteria:

-- Able to follow basic instructions with guidance
+- Able to follow basic instructions with verbal or visual guidance.

-- Caregiver/parent will attend and participate in class with child.
+- Caregiver/parent will attend class with child.
 No drop-offs.
+Parents may participate in class with child depending on the child’s needs.

 -

 - Online Registration can be found on our Event Page.
-Registration will remain open until the first day of class, however, if capacity is reached before start of classes, registration period closes.
+Registration will remain open until the first day of class at 5pm, however, if capacity is reached before start of classes, registration period closes.
 Class size is limited.

 - If you have any questions or concerns, please email educate-smdcac@miamidade.gov